 Mitigation strategies are designed to slow down or limit climate change with the purpose of decreasing negative impacts on society and the terrestrial biosphere.
 The transition towards carbon neutral energy sources and reduction in overall energy use are key elements of proposed mitigation strategies.
-For example, in scenarios consistent with the aspiration to keep global average temperature warming below 2°C relative to pre-industrial levels, CO2 emissions from the energy sector are projected to be drastically decreased within the next five decades and to decline to below zero after 2070 (IPCC, 2014b).
-To achieve these reductions of CO2 emissions from the energy sector, one proposed mitigation measure is to introduce a global carbon tax which creates incentives to reduce overall energy use and to replace fossil fuels with renewable energies, including bioenergy.
+For example, in scenarios consistent with the aspiration to keep global average temperature warming below 2°C relative to pre-industrial levels, CO2 emissions from the energy sector are projected to drastically decrease within the next five decades and to decline to below zero after 2070 (IPCC, 2014b).
+To achieve these reductions of energy sector CO2 emissions, one proposed mitigation measure is to introduce a global carbon tax which creates incentives to reduce overall energy use and to replace fossil fuels with renewable sources, including bioenergy.
 Bioenergy can be derived from energy crops or residues from other land uses such as forestry (Haberl et al., 2010).
 An inevitable effect of increased bioenergy use will be an increasing demand for land (Wise et al., 2009; Hassler and Sinn, 2016b), the displacement of lands formerly used for traditional agriculture, or the extension of land use into areas occupied by natural ecosystems.
-Moreover, not all bioenergy systems lead to net emissions reductions, especially if the carbon debt (carbon released when land was cleared initially for bioenergy production) is included (Fargione et al., 2008).
+If the carbon debt implied by carbon released when land was cleared initially for bioenergy production is included (Fargione et al., 2008), not all bioenergy systems lead to net emissions reductions.

 The demand for food and feed is dependent on societal and technological development, e.g. population growth, changes in diets and yield management.
 Socio-economic scenarios describe the joint evolution of different aspects of development.
-Here we apply a novel Integrated Assessment Modelling (IAM) framework based on existing, established component models of ecosystem carbon cycling and crop yields, land use and energy sector responses to climate and economic development to explore the impacts of a global carbon tax on fossil fuels on global land use and land-atmosphere carbon exchange.
+Here we apply a novel Integrated Assessment Modelling (IAM) framework based on existing, established component models of ecosystem carbon cycling and crop yields, land use and energy sector responses to climate and economic development to explore the impacts on global land use and land-atmosphere carbon exchange of the imposition of a global carbon tax on fossil fuels as a mitigation measure.
 Our approach is offered as an alternative – parsimonious – method, compared with the IAM-generated public SSP (Shared Socio-economic Pathways; O’Neill et al., 2017) projections (Riahi et al., 2017; SSP database, 2015), for interpreting the SSP scenarios and relating them to climate, emissions, ecosystem impact, land use and energy sector development in a coherent way.
 The scenarios are not predictions, but aim at providing an independent set of consistent SSP realisations based on the SSP narratives and harmonized key input data, such as population and economic growth.
 They serve to investigate and highlight interactions between societal and biophysical processes that might be important, e.g. leading to non-obvious outcomes.
-Specifically, we aim at quantifying the effects of a global carbon tax on fossil fuels for each SSP on food consumption, yield development and cropland, and of the combination of these driving forces on the terrestrial carbon balance.
+Specifically, we aim at quantifying the effects of a global carbon tax on fossil fuels given the assumptions implied by each SSP regarding food consumption, yield development and cropland, and of the combination of these driving forces on the terrestrial carbon balance.

 2 Methods